 Most house buyers only think about price, style and location.
 But there’s more than that!
 For most, buying a house in London, Ontario & the area can be an emotional roller coaster!
-It comes with many details, and some buyers may get caught up in the excitement and tend to overlook a few things.
+It comes with many details, and some buyers may get caught up in the excitement and need to pay more attention to a few things.

-Over the years, through experience in working with hundreds of buyers and sellers in London, Ontario real estate, we have been able to help clients overcome the conflicting misinformation about real estate and apply sound common sense so that our clients are assured they are making great decisions and avoiding emotional overzealous to buy!
+Over the years, through experience in working with hundreds of buyers and sellers in London, Ontario real estate, we have been able to help clients overcome the conflicting misinformation about real estate and apply sound common sense so that our clients are assured they are making significant decisions and avoiding emotional overzealousness to buy!

-If you are spending hundreds of thousands of dollars on a home in London, Ontario, and regardless if you are a first-time buyer or buying your 5th, a few minutes of informed insights will be well worth your time.
+If you spend hundreds of thousands of dollars on a home in London, Ontario, and whether you are a first-time buyer or buying your 5th, a few minutes of informed insights will be well worth your time.

-Below are 6 of 22 reports or videos we have prepared to help our clients make prudent decisions!
+Below are 7 149 reports or videos we have prepared to help our clients make prudent decisions!

 What price do you offer a seller?
 Is the seller’s asking price too high?
 Is it ideal?
 Without research on the market and comparable homes, you are bidding blind.
-A professional Realtor who represents you should offer an unbiased opinion on a home’s value, based on market conditions and the house and neighbourhood conditions.
-I said it should, but how would you know if it is unbiased and what comparables used and in what time frames?
-Without this knowledge, you could quickly bid too much, or worse, miss out on a great buying opportunity.
+A professional Realtor who represents you should offer an unbiased opinion on a home’s value based on market conditions and the house and neighbourhood conditions.
+I said it should, but how would you know if it is unbiased, what comparables are used, and in what time frames?
+Without this knowledge, you could quickly bid too much or miss out on a great buying opportunity.
 Why?
 There are ten other great tips in this report.

-There can be many other professionals or non-professionals involved in your real estate transaction.
+Many other professionals or non-professionals are involved in your real estate transaction.
 An excellent, thorough Realtor will ensure you are working with qualified professionals.

 The purchaser’s lawyer’s purpose is to protect you, the purchaser, throughout the transaction and ensure that you obtain a good title to your new property.
 The purchaser’s lawyer also represents your mortgage lender’s interests in preparing and registering the mortgage documents—tips on what to ask a lawyer.

-There are several reasons for having a home inspection, but the most compelling reason is that the inspector looks at the property differently than a purchaser does.
+There are several reasons for having a home inspection, but the most compelling reason is that the inspector looks at the property differently than a purchaser.

-2. A good home inspector will also educate you on the operation of your home’s systems.
+2. A good home inspector will also educate you on operating your home’s systems.

-3. A great Home Inspector will explain how to solve the problems found that day, which will ultimately give you enough information to make the right buying decision with everything you have learned.
+3. A great Home Inspector will explain how to solve the problems found that day, giving you enough information to make the right buying decision with everything you have learned.

 What is a home inspection, how to choose a home inspector & what to be careful about?

 What do all these real estate words mean?
-Learn a few; that way, never will a lawyer, Realtor, economist, mortgage lender or hairdresser ever confuse you again!
+Learn a few; never will a lawyer, Realtor, economist, mortgage lender or hairdresser ever confuse you again!